AditLuthra/MakrCave-AI/replit.md

 # Overview

-MakrCave is a global maker network platform that connects makerspaces, FabLabs, and individual makers worldwide.
-The application serves as a discovery platform where users can find and explore makerspaces, view their equipment, contact locations, and access information about the global maker community.
-Built as a full-stack web application, it provides a comprehensive directory of maker facilities with search capabilities, featured locations, and detailed facility information.
+MakrCave is an enterprise-grade makerspace management platform that provides comprehensive tools for managing makerspaces, equipment, inventory, members, projects, and operations.
+Originally migrated from MyTrial, this platform offers advanced features including multi-tenant architecture, role-based access control, equipment reservations, inventory management, project collaboration, and billing systems.
+The application serves both as a makerspace discovery platform and a complete management solution for FabLabs and makerspaces worldwide.

 # User Preferences